drowe67/codec2-dev/codec2-dev/octave/README_fdmdv.txt

     [ ] test with freq offsets
     [ ] measure execution speed
 [ ] document use of fdmdv_ut and fdmdv_demod + PathSim
+[ ] more positibe form of sync reqd for DV frames?
+    + like using track/acquire bit
+[ ] more robust track/acquite state machine?
+    + e.g. hang on thr fades?
 [ ] block diagram
     [ ] maybe in ascii art
 [ ] blog posts(s)